jim-collier/x9git/README.md

 I surveyed the git tools and wrappers available at the time and concluded they were also "too flexible" - none enforced an opinionated (enough) workflow based on well-established industry best practices.

-So I wrote x9git, the v1 forerunner of gitsby.
+So I wrote x9git, the v1 forerunner of Gitsby.

 For years, it worked and was extremely useful.
 But it wasn't comprehensive enough - bare git was still needed on a regular basis.
 Also, the version that worked well, while open-sourced and committed to a company repo, never made it into this "permanent home" repo when I created it a couple of years later.
 That first commit had some broken features I punted on and commented out.

-Now, years later, this v2 release - renamed gitsby - finally fulfills the original vision: with a small but comprehensive end-to-end set of bulletproof commands.
+Now, years later, this v2 release - renamed Gitsby - finally fulfills the original vision: with a small but comprehensive end-to-end set of bulletproof commands.

 ## Commands